Rurouni Kenshin: The Beginning: Plot

 during the Bakumatsu in Kyoto.
-He joins the Chōshū clan and soon works for their leader, Katsura Kogorō, as an assassin alongside I'izuka, the examiner of executions.
+He joins the Chōshū clan and soon works for their leader, Katsura Kogorō, as an assassin alongside Iizuka, the examiner of executions.
 During one of the assassinations, a member of the Kyoto Watch wounds Himura in his last moments, much to Himura's confusion.
-One evening, as Himura is out having a drink, he steps in to intervene with supposed members of the revolution who demands to be treated as heroes by a woman named Yukishiro Tomoe.
+One evening, as Himura is out having a drink, he steps in to intervene with supposed members of the revolution who demand to be treated as heroes by a woman named Yukishiro Tomoe.
 Himura is then attacked by an unknown assassin but manages to slay him.
-In the aftermath, Himura finds Tomoe watching him, and takes her back to his hideout, an inn for Choshu revolutionaries.
+In the aftermath, Himura finds Tomoe watching him and takes her back to his hideout, an inn for Chōshū revolutionaries.
 The next morning, Tomoe decides to stay and work at the inn.
 Kenshin is stunned, particularly when she questions and twists his philosophy on who he chooses to kill.

 When Katsura is informed of Himura's new relationship, he questions Tomoe's impact on him.
-During the Ikedaya incident (1864), an armed encounter between the Ishin Shishi which includes masterless samurai (rōnin) formally employed by the Chōshū and Tosa clans, and the Shinsengumi, the Bakufu's special police force at the Ikedaya Inn in Sanjō-Kawaramachi, Kyoto, Himura rushes to the site to protect the Choshu and rescue Katsura but is delayed by the Shinsengumi captain Okita Sōji.
-Himura and the Choshu are forced to withdraw from the area.
-Before Katsura goes into hiding, he arranges for Kenshin and Tomoe to hide in the village of Otsu, outside Kyoto, asking Tomoe to look after Himura and pretend to act as husband and wife so that Himura will not be suspected.
+During the Ikedaya incident (1864), an armed encounter between the Ishin Shishi which includes masterless samurai formally employed by the Chōshū and Tosa clans, and the Shinsengumi, the Bakufu's special police force at the Ikedaya Inn in Shijō Kawaramachi, Kyoto, Himura rushes to the site to protect the Chōshū and rescue Katsura but is delayed by the Shinsengumi captain Okita Sōji.
+Himura and the Chōshū clan are forced to withdraw from the area.
+Before Katsura goes into hiding, he arranges for Kenshin and Tomoe to hide in the village of Ōtsu, outside Kyoto, asking Tomoe to look after Himura and pretend to act as husband and wife so that Himura will not be suspected.

 During their time in the village, Himura learns how to be a farmer and starts to understand the meaning of peace and happiness.
-One day, when Himura is out, Tomoe's brother, Enishi, comes to meet his sister, revealing both as spies working for the Yaminobu who are pro-shogunate and have been planning to entrap and kill Battosai the whole time.
+One day, when Himura is out, Tomoe's brother, Enishi, comes to meet his sister, revealing both as spies working for the Yaminobu who are pro-shogunate and have been planning to entrap and kill Battōsai the whole time.
 Tomoe refuses to continue working with them and asks Enishi to return home to Edo, causing Enishi to run off in anger.
 When Himura returns, he learns from Tomoe that she was previously engaged to be married; however, her fiancé was assassinated before the wedding.
 Himura consoles her and tells her that she has done enough and that she should no longer carry the pain.
 As they bond as husband and wife, Himura promises her that he will find a way to stop killing in the new age and that he will protect her happiness.